 Sean Dorrance Kelly is chair of Harvard University’s philosophy department and has published on topics like cognitive science, philosophy of mind, and aesthetics.
 For his first general-audience book, though, he teamed up with his former teacher Hubert Dreyfus and took on the Western canon.
 All Things Shining: Reading the Western Classics to Find Meaning in a Secular Age, published this year by Free Press, is a daring proposal for a new embrace of ancient polytheism.
 Looking back to the epics of Homer, they find resources for thwarting the nihilism that has haunted some of the most brilliant thinkers of our time.
 I spoke with Kelly over cappuccinos in a noisy Midtown Manhattan diner, while he was waiting to catch a train back up to Boston.Read the rest of The shining and the shiny: An interview with Sean Dorrance Kelly.

-Nathan Schneider is a contributing editor at The Immanent Frame, and an executive producer and senior editor for Frequencies.
+Nathan Schneider is an editor at large for The Immanent Frame, and an executive producer and senior editor for Frequencies.
 He writes about religion, reason, and violence for publications including The Nation, The New York Times, The Boston Globe, Commonweal, Religion Dispatches, AlterNet, and others.
 He is also an editor at Killing the Buddha.
 Visit his website at The Row Boat.
 Read all of Nathan Schneider's TIF interviews here.

 Posts by Nathan Schneider: